 On Monday, the California Teachers Association unveiled a $2.5 million ad campaign that slams Schwarzenegger for failing to fully fund the Proposition 98 education guarantee in his budget something he promised to do last year when he secured union support for his plan to reduce education spending in the current budget.

 The Schwarzenegger administration said the state's fiscal condition forced the governor to choose between cutting children's health care or spending a few billion dollars more on schools.
-The Education Coalition a group of teachers and school administrators led by the CTA says Schwarzenegger is making excuses.

 "(The ad) shows the governor and his supporters understand their position is pretty weak in terms of education funding," said coalition spokesman Roger Salazar.
 "He is trying to divert attention from the fact that he has no serious solution to the problem of education under-funding."